stacksgov/sips/sips/sip-028/sip-028-sbtc_peg.md

 ### Updating The sBTC Signer Set
-In the event that the sBTC Signer Set needs to be updated (for example, if a signer is no longer available to complete their responsibilities) sBTC Signers can perform a threshold vote to agree on the updated set.
+In the event that the sBTC Signer Set needs to be updated (for example, if a signer is no longer available to complete their responsibilities) sBTC Signers can perform a threshold vote to agree on the updated set, which would require the same 70% approval threshold as sBTC operations.
 This process will also be performed if a signer needs to rotate their cryptographic keys.

 ## Related Work